BettercareHealth/bettercare/newborn-care/test-13.md

 8. A brachial palsy is most commonly seen in:
 	1. Preterm infants born by vaginal delivery
 	1. Large infants with impacted shoulders `correct`{:.correct-answer}
-	1. Infants born by elective caesarean section
+	1. Infants born by elective Caesarean section
 	1. Infants delivered by vacuum extraction
 9. What is the treatment of a brachial palsy?
 	1. Keep the arm above the head.